 Common Pests and Diseases

 While paddle plants do not have many common pests or diseases, they are susceptible to a few of them.
 Spider mites, whiteflies, and mealybugs enjoy sucking the juices from the leaves of this plant but can be taken care of by using neem oil or an insecticide spray.
 Fungi, such as powdery mildew or botrytis blight, are diseases that infect these plants and are usually caused by overwatering or too humid conditions with not enough air circulating.
-An insecticide can eliminate these fungal diseases.

 How long do flapjack succulents live?